awsassets/VEthernet/README.md

 * *`Windows 8.1`*
 * *`Windows 10`*
 * *`X86 Only`*
+* *`Visual Studio 2017`*

 #### Usage
 > * ./tun2socks.exe --proxyserver=192.168.0.21 --proxyport=1080
 > * ./tun2socks.exe --proxyserver=192.168.0.21 --proxyport=1080 --bypass-iplist=./ip.txt

+#### Features
+* Framework supports the ICMP/UDP/TCP/IP protocol, IPv4 only
+* Framework provides support for IP packet sharding
+* Automated deployment of virtual network cards
+* Automatically configure the kernel IP route table
+* SOCKS5 UDP and TCP support
+* Supports configure to bypass ip-list
+* Tun2socks routine implementation uses only a few thousand lines of C# code
+* Vethernet interface is very simple to use, you can easily complete a new product
+* The technology is powered by "Ppp@SupersocksR" but has been heavily cut back

 #### Comment
 * 1.0.0.0.zip bypass with chinese-mainland ip.txt